Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Homological stability with finite degree coefficients

-For manifolds $X_1,X_2\in\G(m)$, we can define a monoidal product $X_1\oplus X_2$ by gluing the right half of the $i$th embedded disk in $X_1$ to the left half of the $i$th embedded disk in $X_2$, for all $i\in\{1,\ldots,m\}$.
-This is homotopic to gluing the manifolds along 3-dimensional pairs of pants (i.e.\ $S^3$ with three disjointly embedded open 3-disks removed) but is strictly associative.
-We can also define a braiding on $\G(m)$ by choosing a neighborhood of each gluing, which is a 3-dimensional pair of pants, and taking the isotopy class of the automorphism of each pair of pants which is given by doing half a Dehn twist in a neighborhood of each of its boundary components.
+We define a symmetry on $\cG(m)$ by choosing a neighborhood of each gluing, which is a 3-dimensional pair of pants, and taking the isotopy class of the automorphism of each pair of pants which is given by doing half a Dehn twist in a neighborhood of each of its boundary components.
 A 2-dimensional analogue of this automorphism is illustrated in Figure \ref{fig:braiding}.
-Thus the square of this automorphism is given by Dehn twisting a neighborhood of all three boundary components in each pair of pants.
-In \cite[Section 2]{HatcherWahl3manifolds}, it is explained why such an automorphism of a 3-dimensional pair of pants is isotopic to the identity, meaning that our braiding squares to zero, making $\G(m)$ a symmetric monoidal groupoid.